Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

 where $N=N^++N^-$.

-\emph{5.
-Anomalous Hall effect in a conducting channel.} As an illustration of the developed theory, consider a conducting channel of width $w$ along the $x$ direction, along which an external electric field $\bm E \parallel y$ is directed.
-The magnetic field $\bm B \parallel z$ is perpendicular to the plane of electron motion.
-In this case, a Hall field $\bm E_H \parallel x$ appears.
+\textbf{5.
+Anomalous Hall effect in a conducting channel.} As an example of applying the developed theory, consider a conducting channel of width $w$ along $x$, along which an external electric field $\mathbf E \parallel y$ is directed, see Fig.~\ref{fig:2}.
+The magnetic field $\mathbf B \parallel z$ is perpendicular to the plane of electron motion.
+In this case, a Hall field $\mathbf E_H \parallel x$ appears.
 In this geometry, there are no currents along the $x$ axis.
-Let's find the $y$-component of electric current in the quasi-hydrodynamic limit, when $l_1l_2 \gg w$, where $l_{1,2} = v_F\tau_{1,2}$ are the relaxation lengths of momentum and the second angular harmonic of the distribution function.
-Solving \eqref{Anomalous hydro:normal navier-stockes} with boundary conditions of zero current at the channel walls, we obtain: \cite{glazov_zphrabyan:ftt, grigoryan2023anomalous, Glazov_2021b}
+Let us find the $y$-component of electric current in the quasi-hydrodynamic limit, where $l_1 \gg w \gg l_2$ and $l_{1,2} = v_F\tau_{1,2}$ are the relaxation lengths of momentum and the second angular harmonic of the distribution function.
+Solving \eqref{Anomalous hydro:normal navier-stockes} with boundary conditions of zero current at the channel walls, in limit $l_1l_2\gg w^2$, we obtain~\cite{glazov_zphrabyan:ftt, grigoryan2023anomalous, Glazov_2021b}

 which corresponds to Poiseuille flow with a parabolic profile.
-Substituting \eqref{AHE:normal current} into \eqref{anom:all}, taking into account boundary conditions and the continuity equation, we obtain the following expression for the anomalous contribution to the Hall field:
+Substituting \eqref{AHE:normal current} into \eqref{anom:all}, and taking into account boundary conditions and the continuity equation, we obtain the following expression for the anomalous contribution to the Hall field:

-where the first contribution corresponds to the contribution of asymmetric scattering \cite{glazov_zphrabyan:ftt, grigoryan2023anomalous}, and the second contribution is from odd viscosity, written in the form in which Hall viscosity usually enters the field expression \cite{PhysRevB.106.245415}.
-With such notation, the "effective" odd viscosity will have the form $\eta_{xy,SO}^H = \eta \cdot P_s\varepsilon_F\, \partial \gamma_2\tau_2/\partial \varepsilon_F$, see the red curve in Fig. \ref{fig:2 eta_gauss}.
+where the first contribution corresponds to the contribution of asymmetric scattering \cite{glazov_zphrabyan:ftt, grigoryan2023anomalous}, and the second contribution is from odd viscosity, written in the form in which Hall viscosity usually enters the expression for field $\mathbf E_H^n$ \cite{PhysRevB.106.245415}.
+With such notation, the ``effective'' odd viscosity will have the form $\eta_{xy,SO}^H = \eta \cdot P_s\varepsilon_F\, \partial \gamma_2\tau_2/\partial \varepsilon_F$, see the red curve in Fig. \ref{fig:2 eta_gauss}.
+The first contribution is possible in any system and at any disorder potential, including short-range, and the second contribution, due to odd viscosity, is possible only in systems where the electron flow is non-uniform.
 In the case of a short-range potential, the contribution of odd viscosity is absent.
-In the quasi-hydrodynamic regime, when $l_2 \ll w \ll l_1$, the contribution of odd viscosity due to impurity scattering can be significant.
+In the quasi-hydrodynamic regime, where $l_2 \ll w \ll l_1$, the contribution of odd viscosity due to impurity scattering can be significant.
+Anomalous contributions to the Hall effect can be separated from normal one in electron paramagnetic resonance experiments by ``erasing'' the spin polarization with a high-frequency field, or in low-symmetry structures in a inclined magnetic field, where the Lorentz force and spin-orbit contributions can be controlled by different components of the external field.